hardcamls/zprize/ntt-4step.md

 The following steps are then performed.

-1. Perform $2^12$ INTTs on each column
+1. Perform $2^12$ NTTs on each column
 2. Multiply each element of the matrix at location $(i,j)$ by $ω^(i.j)$, where $ω$ is the appropriate root of unity of the transform size.
-3. Perform $2^12$ INTTs on each row
+3. Perform $2^12$ NTTs on each row
 4. Transpose the result

-The required INTT transform can now easily fit within on-chip FPGA RAM resources, so long as we can store the complete matrix in external memory and access it efficiently.
+The required NTT transform can now easily fit within on-chip FPGA RAM resources, so long as we can store the complete matrix in external memory and access it efficiently.

 ## Performance